elsonwu/restapi/README.md

 	}

 #Customized API response
-	//You don't like my defualt response or even don't like to return json?
+You don't like my defualt response or even don't like to return json?

+	//Default
 	{
 		"result": <bool>,
 		"errors": []string,
 		"data": interface{}
 	}

-	//You can use your customized response method
-	//customized responseFunc, do it before restapi.Run
+You can use your customized response method customized responseFunc, do it before restapi.Run

 	restapi.Conf.ResponseFunc = func(output restapi.IOutput, ctx restapi.IContext, res http.ResponseWriter, req *http.Request) {
 	 	res.Write([]byte("hello elson"))
 	}

+#Customized API RouterFunc
+If you want to handle the request yourself, you can replace the default routerFunc.
+In this example, all requests will call content view method

+	restapi.Conf.RouterFunc = func(ctx restapi.IContext, res http.ResponseWriter, req *http.Request) (apiName, method string, ok bool) {
+		return "content", restapi.MethodView, true
+	}

 #Customized API output
-	//If you don't likt to use the default restapi.Output() method, you can return the struct which implements IOutput interface
+If you don't likt to use the default restapi.Output() method, you can return the struct which implements IOutput interface

 	type IOutput interface {
 		Result() bool